-If your home has a basement with windows at, or slightly below, ground level, it’s quite likely that you also have window wells.
+If your home or apartment has a basement with windows at, or slightly below, ground level, it’s quite likely that you also have window wells.
 Without these, the view out of your basement window will be, well, dirt.
 The window well not only lets you see out but has some other important functions as well.

 A window well is a U-shaped, ribbed metal or plastic product available in most home hardware stores, which is designed to fit around basement windows which are either at or below grade.
 In order to fill all windows, they come in several different widths and heights.
 A window well allows basement windows to have some view, lets light into the basement, allows you to climb out the basement window in an emergency, and if properly installed and maintained, it provides a way for water to run away from the house rather than in the window.
 The dirt near the window is dug out, to a depth of about 1 foot below the bottom window sill.